 With the interesting wrecks, colorful encrusting life, gorgonians, black coral, macro life, schools of fish, rays, sharks, turtles, and fascinating scenes on land, as well, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here:

 Transport to Labuan is possible by air or boat.
 Malaysia Airlines, AirAsia and MASWings fly daily from Kota Kinabalu and Kuala Lumpur to Labuan Airport.
 Ferries from Menumbok, Sipitang, Limbang, Lawas, Kota Kinabalu and Brunei all have a regular schedule.
 Once on Labuan buses and taxis are available, but distances are mostly short and walkable.

 There are at least 2 dive shops operating on Labuan Island providing a full range of services including equipment rental, dive courses, guiding and boat dive cruises.
 Hotel and resort pricing is very reasonable in a range from $16 to $81 per night.
 The website linked below is a good source for the available options and can arrange the booking.
 Their rates are the lowest and it is free to cancel or change dates.

 Labuan, Malaysia Things to Do

-Duty free shopping, great Malay food, restaurants, bars and nightclubs are all popular.
+Duty-free shopping, great Malay food, restaurants, bars, and nightclubs are all popular.
 Beware that many of the bars are associated with prostitution.
-For the sporting, there are the beaches, seaside activities, fishing and golf at two golf courses.
+For the sporting, there are beaches, seaside activities, fishing and golf at two golf courses.
 World War II sites, “The Chimney,” Bird Park and the Kampung Air/Water Village are other options.
 Check out the video below for a look at Labuan life and additional leisure options.